-When it comes to a new stove, you may think you know what you want, but after a little research you may be surprised at what you actually end up with!
+When it comes to a new stove, you may think you know what you want, but with a little research you may be surprised at what you actually end up with!
 One thing for sure: not all stoves are created equal.

 Sizing It Up